docsforadobe/after-effects-expression-reference/docs/text/style.md

 #### Type

-Predefined string as defined in [ReturnedKerningType]().
 Read-only.
-One of the following:
+Predefined string.
+One of:

 - `manual`
 - `metrics`